 Although the Beatrice Project officially began its life in 2015, when Joy suggested that the work be named after my Mum, my relationship with Joy had begun in the late 80s when she was a child.
 As a secondary school teacher, I had gone to Zimbabwe to be in charge of the small school at the children’s home where she lived.
 The experience I gained there gave me a life-long passion for Zimbabwe, particularly her children, and I am thrilled that we are, as a charity, able to be partners with and support the work of Ntombi Nto.
-I look forward to when we are able to make another visit to work alongside the NN team and to further our joint aims.

 Having grown up in a health care environment in a rural setting in Africa, I have a strong empathy with the struggles of health and education in a developing economy.
 Now with the experience of running a couple of businesses and being involved in charitable enterprises in the UK, I am pleased to be part of the Beatrice Project, a charity I have known through its founder since its inception.

 I am a solicitor in private practice who has been advising charity clients for many years.
 I also have long term experience of serving as a charity trustee.
 I fully support the aims of this charity which provides practical care to enable girls to continue their education.

 Richard is our Treasurer.
 He is a chartered accountant with many years experience in industry and charity finance.

 The Beatrice Project supports the work of Ntombi Nto Girl Child Network, a Registered Trust in Zimbabwe.